Weatherfield: Edison G. Bailey Construction

 Ed Bailey Construction is the builder's yard situated on Victoria Street.
 It was formerly owned by Len Fairclough (Peter Adamson), Bill Webster (Peter Armitage), and then by Jason Grimshaw (Ryan Thomas).
 It is part of a chain owned by Owen Armstrong (Ian Puleston-Davies), who buys it from Bill.
 He keeps on Jason Grimshaw (Ryan Thomas) and hires Chris Gray (Will Thorp).
 Chris resigns when he discovers he has a brain tumour.
 In 2011, Owen hires Gary Windass (Mikey North) as a labourer and a builder, and drops Jason in late 2012.
 Tina McIntyre (Michelle Keegan) becomes bookkeeper in early 2013.
 However, Owen's daughter, Katy Armstrong (Georgia May Foote), takes over the role when Tina returns to her job at The Rovers Return.
 In 2014, Owen sells the yard to Jason's father, Tony Stewart (Terence Maynard) to ease his debt; Tony then gives the yard to Jason as an early birthday present.
-When Jason moves to Thailand in 2016, he gives control of the company to Pat Phelan (Connor McIntyre), whilst retaining ownership.
+When Jason moves to Thailand in 2016, he gives control of the company to Pat Phelan (Connor McIntyre), while retaining ownership.
 In 2019, Gary went into debt and was later caught out and had to shut the business down, Eileen Grimshaw (Sue Cleaver) later found out about this and informed Jason of this, she then put the yard on the market.
 The site is currently owned by Ed Bailey (Trevor Michael Georges).